dioxfile/Logic_Clock_Didatic_Tool/README.md

 # What do you need to use this software?
-* You will need a GNU/Linux Ubuntu 18.04.1 cosmic; Debian 9.5 Stretch or Arch Linux x86_64.
+* You will need a GNU/Linux Ubuntu 18.04.1 cosmic; Debian 9.5 Stretch or the Arch Linux x86_64.
 * Internet connection for download.

-Probably the software will also work on any other Debian-based or Arch Linux-base distribution, but it has only been tested on the systems listed above.
+Probably the software will also work on any other Debian-based or the Arch Linux-base distribution, but it has only been tested on the systems listed above.

 * For x86_64 debian-based distributions<br/>